City of Spokane

 1. special piping;

-1. fire lines, special suppression systems, extinguishers.
+1. fire lines, special suppression systems, and extinguishers.

-1. Electrical details including location, size and identification of components of distribution on plans and riser diagrams for:
+1. Electrical details including location, size, and identification of components of distribution on plans and riser diagrams for:

 1. light;